A few ideas

 Observation Over Judgment

-A meal is an event with measurable downstream effects.
+A meal is an event with real downstream effects.
 It is not a moral act.
-Record what happened.
+Write down what happened.
 Let patterns form before drawing conclusions.

 02